msschreiner/MB1T/README.md

 Analyzing MB1T data involves two steps:

-1 Merging of all data sets with resulting in the df_all file 2 Preprocessing and analyses
+1. Merging of all data sets within the df_all file

+2. Preprocessing and analyses

 ## Metadata